 3. Pay attention to your disciplinary style.
 When adults engineer environments that are authoritarian and punitive, kids are more likely to develop a habit of lying.

-When do children first begin telling lies?
-See opens in a new windowthis article for answers.
-In addition, for more information about fostering desirable social skills, see opens in a new windowthese evidence-based social skills activities, as well as these articles about
+In addition, for more information about fostering desirable social skills, see my evidence-based social skills activities, as well as these articles about

-To learn more about the ways that adult-created environments influence child behavior, see my article, opens in a new window“Marshmallow test: Delayed gratification isn’t about willpower.”
+Finally, you can learn more about the ways that adult-created environments influence children’s decisions, see my article, “Marshmallow test: Delayed gratification isn’t about willpower.”

 References: Punitive environments encourage children to tell lies